CrypToolProject/CTTS/README.md

 The following documentation is based on the "May 10, 2022 Version 3.2" OTA documentation written initially by George Lasry.
 It was converted from Word format to this document here, to have a single online version of the documentation.

+The authors hopes that this document and the associated tutorials will be helpful to the reader, and especially, that CTTS is effective for their own research.

 ## ℹ️ About

 CTTS allows for the manual transcription of historical ciphertexts, represented by graphic symbols, letters, or digits, in an efficient manner, via a primarily graphical user interface.
 It supports the following features: